-Matt Holland made over 700 appearances during his career for Bournemouth, Ipswich, Charlton and the Republic of Ireland.
+Matt Holland made nearly 700 appearances during his career for Bournemouth, Ipswich, Charlton and the Republic of Ireland.
 He captained all four teams.

 He didn’t play for one of the biggest clubs, didn’t win any silverware and was never one of the country’s most acclaimed midfielders, but Holland’s career was remarkable in its own way.